arielgarmendia/arch_migration_ADRs/ADRs/assumption4.md

 > - Removing all the backend side of the *MVC* app will allow to speed up the loading process.
 > - Clients will have a smoother navigation experience when browsing the website.
 > - Faster maintenance process.
-> - Backend developers will only focus their work in the domain microservices.
-> - **The frontend could be divided into smaller domain bounded micro-frontends, each one using it´s corresponding domain microservices, allowing more specialisation in the tribes/teams**.

 > [!CAUTION]
 >
 > **Global Cons**
 > - Depending on the size and complexity of the *MVC* backend, this enterprise could be time-consuming and somehow tedious.
-> - Will require a mix of resources with different backgrounds, from backend devs with frontend knowledge and frontend devs specialised in the front framwork to be used.
 > - Will require a big testing work, in order to obtain the same functionality as before.
 > - Will probably need a full-stop in developing new features in the "old" *MVC* code, otherwise there´s a high risk of not including them in the new migration.